 Action/process for distribution of funds relinquished or removed from a Center and/or if a Center closes.

-In the event that a center relinquishes funds or closes it is recommended that the monies be held by the Administration for Community Living while the ACL develops an RFP, distributes the opportunity and subsequently awards the grant.
+In the event that a center relinquishes funds or closes it is recommended that the monies be held by the Administration for Community Living while the ACL develops an RFP, distributes the opportunity and subsequently awards the grant following their protocol for awarding new funds.

 Plan/formula for adjusting distribution of funds when cut/reduced.